robiso/wondercms-themes/README.md

-# Themes repository for WonderCMS 2.0.0+
+## Themes repository for WonderCMS 2.x.x+ (2.0.0 and higher versions)

 ### Theme installation instructions
 1. Download and unzip your chosen theme.
 2. Upload theme folder to your WonderCMS themes folder.
-2. Theme can be activated in the drop down menu from your settings panel.
+3. Theme can be activated in the drop down menu from your settings panel.

 ### List of currently approved themes (all themes are for WonderCMS 2.0.0+)
 - darkBlue 2 (download: https://github.com/robiso/wondercms-themes/releases/download/darkBlue-2/darkBlue-2.zip)